ebanalyse/ebnerd-benchmark/codabench/README.md

 ```bash
 pwd = .../ebnerd-benchmark/codabench
 ```
-We are running the compute workers on a **Linux operating system**.
+We are running the compute workers on a **Linux operating system** on a the AWS t3.xlarge

 Once the Docker container is running, your submission will be evaluated.
 Important: Remember to follow the submission guidelines strictly.